Blood in Chicken Poop

 - pecking: sometimes, chickens will peck each other’s vents.
 This behavior can have several reasons.
 It can be bullying or fighting, but sometimes, the reddish appearance of a chicken’s vent can be attractive enough for the other chickens to start pecking it.

 - egg-laying: laying an egg can build up a lot of pressure in the body and burst a vessel.
-Quite common, especially in younger pullets.
+Quite common, especially in young pullets.

 - vent prolapse: a severe condition where the vent protrudes so much that the bowels hang out of the body.
 Prolapse can happen after laying an egg and must be treated immediately.